The Debate Between Liberal and Conservative - 12.21

 And so he came to the camp.

-He qualified because his dad was his dad died and he qualified for the camp and he came and he was just kind of meandering around.
+He qualified because his dad died and he qualified for the camp and he came and he was just kind of meandering around.

-He had this he had a mentor who was in special forces, Jonathan, who was a SEAL, and and uh and this they you know talked throughout the weekend about loss, about things like that, but they didn't have any idea what their connection was until Sunday.
+And they talked throughout the weekend about loss, about things like that, but they didn't have any idea what their connection was until Sunday.

-And on Sunday, that the mentor finally asked the kid about his dad, and he found out that his that this mentor was his father's best friend when they were in the teens together.
+And on Sunday, the mentor finally asked the kid about his dad, and he found out that this mentor was his father's best friend when they were in the teams together.

-And so that I mean they just couldn't even believe it.
+And so, I mean, they just couldn't even believe it.

 These things happen all the time.

-And so now these two have this this uh Navy SEAL has come in and he's he's uh introduced his kid to all of his father's best friends and they're telling him stories about his.
+And so now these two have, this Navy SEAL has come in and he's introduced this kid to all of his father's best friends and they're telling him stories about his.

 Can you imagine what that's done for this young teenage boy?